rougin/valla/README.md

 ## Overriding the `valid` method

-When extending the `Request` class and overriding the `valid` method, the `setAlias` method must be called to apply the defined aliases.
+When extending the `Request` class and overriding the `valid` method, the `setAlias` method must be called to apply the defined aliases:

 ``` php
 use Rougin\Valla\Request;